SFP: State-free Priors for Exploration in Off-Policy Reinforcement Learning: Related Work

 \section{Related Work}

 While we limit this section to essential topics, further discussion can be found in Appendix \ref{app:related_works}.

 \paragraph{Temporally-Extended Exploration} Several works have attempted to directly address the inability of traditional methods, such as $\epsilon$-greedy or uniform action sampling \citep{lillicrap2015ddpg,haarnoja2018sac}, to produce correlated trajectories.
 A recent study \citep{dabney2021temporal} highlights this issue and shows how repeating random actions for multiple steps is sufficient to significantly accelerate Rainbow \citep{hessel2018rainbow} on the Atari benchmark \citep{bellemare2013arcade}.
 Similarly, \citet{amin2020polyrl} propose a non-learned policy inspired by the theory of freely-rotating chains in polymer physics to collect initial explorative trajectories in continuous control tasks.
 Both methods pinpoint a fundamental issue, but rely on scripted policies which are hand-crafted for a particular family of environments.
 On the other hand, our prior is learned, and does not require engineering an explorer, which can be unfeasible for complex tasks.
-Moreover, our integration of priors into off-policy RL is not limited to initial trajectories and dynamically adjusts the likelihood of sampling actions from the prior.
+A similar approach was previously proposed by \citet{bogdanovic2019learning}, who also leverage simple trajectories to accelerate learning in new tasks by designing a learned exploration model (LEP) conditioned on a sequence of recent states.
+Our method further explores this direction by removing the assumption of a shared state space between tasks, and enables knowledge transfer to a wider range of tasks.
+Moreover, compared to previous works, our integration of priors into off-policy RL is not limited to initial trajectories and dynamically adjusts the likelihood of sampling actions from the prior.